 Read

-The project, which is expected to last around 6 weeks, has been planned in collaboration with Hartlepool Borough Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.
+The project, which is expected to last until around the end of October, has been planned in collaboration with East Riding of Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.